Seven arrested after pro-Palestine posters surface in Sambhal

 Reacting to the incident, Bajrang Dal convenor Nitin Sharma told reporters that the posters, which urged Muslims to buy only from shops run by people of the same faith, were deeply disturbing and aimed at spreading communal hatred.

 “These are not just posters.
-They represent a dangerous mentality that is seeping into the district,” Sharma said.
+They represent a dangerous mentality that is seeping into the district,” Sharma claimed.

 He said that if the administration fails to take immediate action, organisations like Vishwa Hindu Parishad and Bajrang Dal will take matters into their own hands.

-Israel launched an offensive in Gaza after Hamas-led militants attacked southern Israel in October 2023, killing about 1,200 people, mostly civilians, and abducting 251.
+Israel launched military operation in Gaza after Hamas-led militants attacked southern Israel in October 2023, killing about 1,200 people, mostly civilians, and abducting 251.

-The offensive has since killed more than 51,000 Palestinians, mostly women and children, AP reported Gaza’s health ministry as saying.
+The military operation has since killed more than 51,000 Palestinians, mostly women and children, Associated Press reported Gaza’s health ministry as saying.